lafiosca/lerna-to-lambda/README.md

 },
 ```

 This `l2l` command will copy everything from `build` into `lambda`, then populate `lambda/node_modules` with all of the dependencies specified in `package.json` as well as all of their recursive subdependencies.
-By default, `l2l` will omit the `aws-sdk` and subdependencies which strictly originate from it because these are already provided by the standard Lambda containers.
+By default, `l2l` will omit the dependency `aws-sdk` and subdependencies which strictly originate from it because these are already provided by the standard Lambda containers.
 The resulting `lambda` directory should be a standalone application which is ready to ship to Lambda.

+Running `yarn l2l --help` in your project will show the full list of options.

 ## What It's Not